WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 example `'click'`.
 The second is the callback `listener` function, this is a function that gets called whenever the event is _dispatched_.
 The _listener_ function might never be called, it might be called once, twice, or even hundreds of times, it all depends on how often the event is dispatched.
-Lastly you can pass in `options`, which allows advanced customisation of event listeners.
+Lastly you can pass in `options`, which allows advanced customization of event listeners.
 For now let's focus on the first two arguments.
 Here's an example of adding an event
 listener:

 ```js